Pamunkey: Bacon's Rebellion

 The Bacon's Rebellion (1675), featured a coalition of multiracial laborers, including women, against the Colony of Virginia's aristocracy represented by Governor Berkeley – Painting made in 1905 by Howard Pyle.

 Bacon's Rebellion, which began in 1675, resulted in attacks on several tribes that were loyal to the English.
 The rebellion was a joint effort of white and black former indentured servants.
 The rebellion was led by Nathaniel Bacon against his relation, Governor Sir William Berkeley.
 The cause of the rebellion was Berkeley's refusal to come to the aid of colonists subjected to frequent raids and murder by the Indians.
 Bacon and other colonists, former indentured servants, were victims of raids by local Virginia tribes.
 Bacon's overseer was murdered by raiding Indians.

 Cockacoeske (weroansqua of the Pamunkey), who succeeded her husband after he was killed fighting for the English, was an ally of Berkeley against Bacon.
 To the English, she was known as "Queen of the Pamunkey".
 She is known for having signed the Articles of Peace (Treaty of Middle Plantation) in 1677, after Bacon's Rebellion ended.
-As a result of the treaty, she gained authority over the Rappahannock and Chickahominy tribes, which had not formerly been under the paramount chiefdom of the Pamunkey.
+As a result of the treaty, she gained authority over the Rappahannock and Chickahominy tribes, which had not formerly been members of the Confederacy.
 Completion of the treaty ushered in a time of peace between the Virginia tribes and the English Colonists.
 This treaty was signed by more tribal leaders than that of 1646.
-It reinforced the annual tribute payments and added the Siouan and Iroquoian tribes to the Tributary Indians of the colonial government.
+It reinforced the annual tribute payments and added many neighboring tribes to the Tributary Indians of the colonial government.
 More reservation lands were established for the tribes, but the treaty required Virginia’s tribal leaders to acknowledge they and their peoples were subjects of the King of England.
 While the rebellion did not completely succeed in the initial goal of driving the American Indians away from Virginia, it did result in Governor Sir William Berkeley being recalled to England, where he died shortly thereafter.